 “Think like Google, whose ultimate purpose is to enhance the user experience by making the internet more intuitive, browsable, and accessible, specifically, for mobile browsers.
 This implies Google’s pop-up policies involve some exceptions: If your interstitial offers honest, real purpose, the probability is you will not be penalized.

-The gist: Acceptable pop-ups comprise one required by law, such as age verification, a small banner at the top(that doesn’t distract from the main content on page) as shown in the above picture.
+The gist: Acceptable pop-ups comprise one required by law, such as age verification, and a small banner at the top(that doesn’t distract from the main content on page) as shown in the above picture.

 A piece of advice shared by Verge;

-For most of the part, Google is focusing on overlays that hide the content beneath them to forbid you from reading main website content, either for a few seconds or until you find and dismiss the little X right over the interstitial.
-So, marketers need to initiate reconsideration of their marketing strategy – businesses that depend on advertiser dollars, should analyze ways that don’t entirely disrupt the mobile user experience.
+For most of the part, Google is focusing on overlays that hide the content beneath them to forbid you from reading the main website content, either for a few seconds or until you find and dismiss the little X right over the interstitial.
+So, marketers need to initiate reconsideration of their marketing strategy – businesses that depend on advertiser dollars should analyze ways that don’t entirely disrupt the mobile user experience.

 The gist: Google uses its own intelligence to give you desired results via featured snippets.
-Rather than disrupting the mobile-user experience site owners must adapt and look for non-intrusive ways to generate revenue.
+Rather than disrupting the mobile user experience site owners must adapt and look for non-intrusive ways to generate revenue.